Fine structure from normal iterability: Fine structural preliminaries

-One significant exception to the theory going through is that Steel's proof of Dodd-solidity does not immediately generalize to the superstrong level.
+One significant exception to the MS theory readily adapting is that Steel's proof of Dodd-solidity does not immediately generalize to the superstrong level.
 Zeman proved the analogue for Jensen-indexed mice (at the superstrong level) in \cite{zeman_dodd}.
 We establish the MS version in Theorem \ref{thm:super-Dodd-soundness}.

+There is also one small tweak required in proofs of iterability of certain phalanxes and/or bicephali involved in the proofs of solidity, Dodd-solidity, etc. We discuss this in the proof of Claim \ref{clm:B_is_almost_iterable} in the proof of Theorem \ref{thm:solidity}, and (toward the end of) the proof of Claim \ref{clm:Ds_phU_iterable} in the proof of Lemma \ref{lem:super-Dodd-soundness}.\footnote{The same issue arises in the proof of condensation.
+This was unfortunately overlooked by the author when writing the proof of \cite[Theorem 5.2]{premouse_inheriting}.
+But it is easily corrected, as discussed in the last paragraph of the proof of Claim \ref{clm:B_is_almost_iterable} of Theorem \ref{thm:solidity}.}

 A premouse $M$ is \emph{superstrong-small} if there is no $\alpha\leq\OR^M$ with $F^{M|\alpha}$ superstrong. \end{rem}